What is this medicine?

 FLUTAMIDE (FLOO ta mide) blocks the effect of the male hormone called testosterone.
 It is used in combination with another medication to treat prostate cancer.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 What should I tell my health care provider before I take this medicine?

 They need to know if you have any of these conditions:

-an unusual or allergic reaction to soy, soybeans, peanuts or other legumes, other herbs or plants, other medicines, foods, dyes, or preservatives
+an unusual or allergic reaction to flutamide, other chemotherapy, other medicines, foods, dyes, or preservatives

 How should I use this medicine?

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Do not take your medicine more often than directed.
 Finish the full course prescribed by your doctor or health care professional, even if the capsules make you feel sick.
 Do not stop taking except on the advice of your doctor or health care professional.